Officials: Person of interest in Churchville murders died of drug overdose

 "Based upon our evaluation of the evidence, our team is unequivocally convinced that he killed the victims and that he acted alone," Shore told reporters.

-The bodies of the Roys had been found Tuesday morning on the upper floor of their split-level home at 26 Kitty Knight Drive in the Churchville section of Northampton.
+The bodies of the Roys had been found Tuesday morning on the upper floor of their split-level home at 26 Kitty Knight Drive in the Churchville section of Northampton Township.

 Investigators believe they were murdered sometime overnight, and that the killer had stolen Tyler Roy's 2016 Ford Edge SUV.